vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ### 6.2) Compute matrix

-Before producing any plots, a matrix must be computed between the `.bigwig` coverage tracks to compare and `.bed` genomic region files to study.
+Before producing any plots, a matrix must be computed between the `BigWig` coverage tracks to compare and `BED` genomic region files to study.
 Any number of tracks and region sets can be loaded in.

 `computeMatrix` has two modes:
     - `scale-regions`: Will scale the signal on every region in the same set to a determined length (`--regionBodyLength`) before calculating the combination of the signal in that rescaled region.
 Arguments `--upstream` and `--downstream` can be used to add flanking regions on either side of the region.
 This flanking signal is not rescaled.
 This mode is useful for instance to compare the amount of marking on the gene body between different samples and to see the distribution of that signal on the body and its flanking regions.